L. L. Bean liked to hunt and fish more than he liked to work, and his first attempt at running a clothing store failed miserably.

 L.L.
 Bean Himself

 Leon Leonwood Bean was born Oct.
 13, 1872, in tiny Greenwood, Maine, the son of Benjamin Warren Bean, a farmer and horse trader, and Sarah Swett Bean.
-His parents died within four days of each other when he was 12, and he and his five siblings were sent to live with relatives in South Paris, Maine.
+His parents died within four days of each other when he was 12.
+He and his five siblings went to live with relatives in South Paris, Maine.

 After his locally made boots failed, L.L.
 Bean borrowed $400 in 1911 and went to Boston to persuade the United States Rubber Company to improve the quality of the shoe.
 The company agreed and, in another stroke of luck, the United States Post Office introduced parcel post service.

 Maine Hunting Shoes were so popular that L.L.
 Bean opened a store to sell them on Freeport’s main street in 1917.
 The shoe, according to Bean, saved an outdoorsman from lifting 2,310 pounds in the average seven miles he took a day.

 When his brother was named postmaster in Freeport, Maine, L.L.
 Bean opened a factory on the floor above the post office.